Mergifyio/mergify/doc/source/strict-workflow.rst

 .. image:: _static/merge-ci-fail.png
    :alt: Rebase make CI fails

-When the *strict* workflow is enabled, Mergify takes care of rebasing any pull request that is not up-to-date with its base branch.
-If multiple pull requests are mergeable, they are scheduled to be merged sequentially, and they will be rebased on top of each other.
+When the *strict* workflow is enabled, Mergify takes care of merging the target branch in any pull request that is not up-to-date with its target branch.
+If multiple pull requests are mergeable, they are scheduled to be merged sequentially, and they will be updated on top of each other.

-If any conflict occurs, the pull request will be marked as conflicting and no merge will happen until the solution is resolved by a nice human.
+The pull request branch update is only done when the pull request is ready to be merged by the engine, e.g., when the status checks are OK and the number of postive reviews are enough.

 Enabling the Strict Workflow